m600x/cosmo-installer/README.md

 ## Planet Computers Cosmo communicator - Installation playbook
 ---
-*This is still for advanced user since it's not fully documented and bulletproof.
+*/!\ This is still for advanced user.
 Use with caution.*

 ## Description
 Sick and tired of always have to reinstall the whole Linux side of my **Planet Computers Cosmo communicator** everytime I break it, which happened a few time already...
 Since I'm an SRE, automate the reinstallation process was obvious...